vertexproject/synapse/docs/synapse/glossary.rst

 Column, Embed
 -------------

-In :ref:`gloss-optic`, a column in Tabular display mode that displays a property value from an adjacent node.
+In :ref:`gloss-optic`, a column in Tabular display mode that displays a **property value from an adjacent or nearby node**.

 .. _gloss-col-prop:

 Column, Property
 ----------------

-In :ref:`gloss-optic`, a column in Tabular display mode that displays a property value from the specified form.
+In :ref:`gloss-optic`, a column in Tabular display mode that displays a **property value** from the specified form.

 .. _gloss-col-tag: